-15 Shibuya (1992, 1995) pointed out that the large fluctuation of the DEPI suggested a phenomenon of disequilibrium dynamics in the economy.
+^{15.} Shibuya (1992, 1995) pointed out that the large fluctuation of the DEPI suggested a phenomenon of disequilibrium dynamics in the economy.

-(2) Statistical Relationship between Asset Prices and Inflation
+B. Statistical Relationship between Asset Prices and Inflation

 Next, I statistically test the hypothesis that asset prices are a leading indicator of inflation.
 To this end, I conduct two types of empirical exercises.
-First, I check the Granger causality among various macroeconomic indicators, including the GDP deflator and aggregate asset price index, with various setups of VAR models.
+First, I check the Granger causality among various macroeconomic indicators, including the GDP deflator and aggregate asset price index, with various setups of vector autoregression (VAR) models.
 Second, I examine the robustness of Granger causality from asset prices to the GDP deflator over the time with rolling regression across the full sample period.

-(a) Granger causality among various setups of VAR models
+1. Granger causality among various setups of VAR models